 After the hearing, a written judgment will in principle be given two weeks later, unless the preliminary relief judge decided otherwise at the hearing.
 The judgment in summary proceedings is a provisional judgment.
 Both parties can still refer the case to the ordinary civil court, which in its decision is not bound by the judgment in summary proceedings.
 But in many cases, the parties accept the court's decision.
 In that case, a judgment in summary proceedings is therefore a sort of final decision.

 The summary proceedings are useful in all cases where a court decision is required quickly, for example when the other party refuses to honor an agreement.
+Trade name infringement and unjust termination of an agreement of long duration are just two examples.
 But the type of cases that can be submitted to the preliminary relief judge of the Court is very diverse.

 The preliminary relief judge will always consider whether a case is suitable for interim relief.
 If the case is unsuitable, the preliminary relief judge will dismiss the matter.
 A case is unsuitable for interim relief when the case is factually complex or when the case is not urgent.
 Proper formulation of the claim and a sound substantiation of the position taken is therefore a first requirement.

 We litigate in summary proceeding for both the claimants and the defendants.
 Are you being sued by your opponent?
 Or do you want the judge to impose an urgent measure upon your opponent quickly?
 Please contact us and present your case without obligation, so that we can indicate whether we can help you with the matter.
 Not for nothing is our motto: "Your problem, our concern."